mich2000/smartapp/documentatie/bronnen.md

 * Used to resolve the installlation of diesel cli, cli used to use the orm: https://github.com/diesel-rs/diesel/blob/5d87c99592d83eee4c2d7eb51641cb89a3be6f76/diesel_cli/README.md
 * rust ORM helper library to write less code for enums: https://github.com/adwhit/diesel-derive-enums
 * Project that I wrote a during vacation, I am re-using code of this project: https://github.com/mich2000/identity
+* Stackoverflow blog post detailing about necessary features in the project config files to increase compatibility with the diesel orm for enums: https://stackoverflow.com/questions/55783064/the-trait-dieselexpression-is-not-implemented-for-bigdecimalbigdecimal/55783407#55783407